Luracast/Restler/public/examples/_015_oauth2_server/readme.md

 ###Authorization###

-The client apps role in authentication is two-fold.
-First it must direct the user to the server to start the process.
-And second, when the authorization has completed the client application's *callback* function will be executed and it will be responsible for saving the authorization information.
+The specific flow for authorization will be dependant on the grant-type but in this documentation we will stick to describing the "authorization code" grant-type as this what the example app uses.
+The first step in this process is serving up authorization page to the user.
+This takes advantage of Restler's built-in support for custom views which includes twig templating and only requires that you point the API to a Twig template file.
+For example:

+    @format HtmlFormat
+    @view oauth2/server/authorize.twig

+The @view and @format instructions in the `authorize` method will serve the right template file out to the user.
+Following a user granting authorization, the server will use the client application's *callback* function to pass back an access token.

 ###Authentication###
-Once the proper authorization has been attained by the client app, it's sole responsibility is to pass along it's authorization status in each RESTful API request.
-This is achieved by the client application adding a *query parameter* of 'code' set to the access token that the OAuth Server provided to the application in the authorization step.
+For any Restler resources which require authentication, the OAuth server will use the 'code' *query parameter* and compare that to it's internal records to validate that the user has the appropriate permissions.

 > **Note:-**
 > there is an optional parameter on the server that allows the Access Token to be passed as a header variable instead of a